 |What do you read?||What do you like to read?|

 |What are you reading?||What are you reading right now?|

 Try this grammar game to see if you understood the difference: Present Tense vs. Progressive Tense

-If you found this information about the Present Tense vs the Progressive Tense useful, share it with others:
+If you found this grammar guide about the Present Tense vs. Progressive Tense useful, let others know about it: